Interested in learning how to sell life insurance successfully?

 What’s the biggest drawback?

-Selling life insurance over the phone is completely different than selling face-to-face.
+Learning how to sell life insurance over the phone is completely different than selling face-to-face.

 For example, phone sales agents can’t utilize body language, eye contact, or physical contact like a handshake.